Last Updated on February 23, 2023

-The H-1B visa is the most popular visa option for employers in the U.S. Now that we’re in the midst of H-1B visa cap season, many businesses have H-1B visa questions about the petition process, details and terms.
+The H-1B visa petition is the most popular visa option for employers in the U.S. Now that we’re in the midst of H-1B cap season, many businesses have H-1B visa questions about the petition process, details and terms.

 To address 10 of the most pressing H-1B visa questions, we spoke with Ryan Bay, the director of legal operations at Global Immigration Associates (GIA), an Envoy-retained immigration practitioner firm, to give us some answers.

 Top 10 H-1B visa questions

 Here are some answers from Ryan on some of the most-asked H-1B visa questions: